gregwhitaker/rest-pagination-example/README.md

 # rest-pagination-example
 An example of JDBC pagination, using limit and offset queries, in a RESTful webservice.

+## Prerequisites
+This example requires a running PostgreSQL database.

+You can start an instance as a Docker container by running the following command:

+    docker run -p 5432:5432 postgres

 ## Building the Example
 Run the following command to build the example: